-Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions-The Town reports no amounts for its proportionate share of the net pension liability, and related deferred outflows and inflows due to the statutory requirement that the State pay 100%, of the required contribution.
+Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions -

+The Town reports no amounts for its proportionate share of the net pension liability, and related deferred outflows and inflows due to the statutory requirement that the State pay 100%, of the required contribution.
 The amounts recognized by the Town as its proportionate share of the net pension liability, the related state support, and the total portion of the net pension liability that was associated with the Town were as follows.
-The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020.
-At June 30, 2021, the Town has no proportionate share of the net pension liability.
-For the year ended June 30, 2021, the Town recognized pension revenue and expense of \$4,556,380 for on-behalf amounts for the benefits provided by the State.
+The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021.
+For the year ended June 30, 2022, the Town recognized \$2,109,453 of on-behalf contributions made by the state in both the fund and government-wide financial statements as on-behalf revenues and expense for on-behalf benefits provided by the state in the government-wide financial statements as on-behalf and benefits revenues and expenses.

-Town's proportionate share of the net pension liability \$ - State's proportionate share of the net pension liability associated with the Town 31,808,242 Total \$ 31,808,242
+Town's proportionate share of the net pension liability \$ - State's proportionate share of the net pension liability associated with the Town 25,192,397 Total \$ 25,192,397

-Actuarial assumptions - The total pension liability was determined by an actuarial valuation as of June 30, 2020, using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions - The total pension liability was determined by an actuarial valuation as of June 30, 2021, using the following actuarial assumptions, applied to all periods included in the measurement: